redfish64/TinyTravelTracker/README.md

 * Where was that little shop I visited when I was wandering around Tokyo?

 It also is useful in situations where you don't have internet access.
 All map tiles previously viewed are cached on the phone, so even without internet, you can use the map as long as you've looked at previously viewed area.
 In addition, since the GPS points are stored on the phone, they are always present, regardless of internet availability.

+_Note to users: If you have an issue you would like to see fixed, please click on the smiley on the right on the issue screen, and select thumbs up (or thumbs down).
+I'll use this information to decide what to work on next.
+Thanks_

 Changelog: